 An ancient city with a name to match - it was founded more than 2,200 years ago by Carthaginian leader Hasdrubal - Cartagena is now one of Spain's busiest commercial centers.
 Step ashore here, though, and you are immediately aware of its rich history.
 In fact, you see it even as you cruise towards the harbor as this is flanked by towering fortresses.
 Then, in the center of the old town, you will find the original Carthaginian castle and sections of the old city walls.

-But Cartagena is also a city which moves with the times hence the new harbor front development which includes the unique National Museum of Underwater Archaeology.
-As part of Murcia province, Cartagena cruise port is also an excellent base for visiting the city of Murcia itself and its distinctive Baroque cathedral; the 17th century religious sanctuary of Fuensanta; the Fortress at Lorca Taller del Tiempo; the spa resort of Balneario de Archena; and for touring into the mountainous interior or along the Costa Blanca to Alicante.
+But Cartagena is also, a city which moves with the times hence the new harbor front development which includes the unique National Museum of Underwater Archaeology.
+As part of Murcia province, Cartagena cruise port is also an excellent base for visiting the city of Murcia itself and its distinctive Baroque cathedral; the 17th-century religious sanctuary of Fuensanta; the Fortress at Lorca Taller del Tiempo; the spa resort of Balneario de Archena; and for touring into the mountainous interior or along the Costa Blanca to Alicante.

 The National Museum of Maritime Archeology: Amphorae, lead ingots, anchors, even a life-size model of a Roman merchant ship.
-This is only part of what is contained in this museum, whose exhibits are full of objects recovered on underwater archaeological digs.
+This is only part of what is contained in this museum, whose exhibits are full of objects recovered on underwater archeological digs.
 The items on display take us on a journey through the history of sea trade and traffic, as well as maritime history, with special emphasis on the Phoenician and Roman eras.
 Also worthy of note is the collection of seven scale models of ancient vessels, and even an exact replica of a galley.

 On the main boulevard right in front of the cruise dock is the starting point of the TuristBus, a 40 minute hop on/off double-decker sightseeing tour.